 You can divide these security controls into two categories.
 The first is for an individual to adapt their online behaviour.
 This means altering ones actions to a safer way like not downloading an email attachment.

 Behavioural changes depend on people never making mistakes which unfortunately for creatures of habit who grow more forgetful with age; one's ability to recollect goes down and proneness for fallibility increases.
 What's that old saying?
-You can show the horse to the water but you can't prevent them from downloading email attachemnts?
+You can show the horse to the water but you can't prevent them from downloading email attachments?
 Something along those lines.
-Don't send a horse to protect your IT Infrastructure anyway.
-They clearly lack the dexterity for it.
+Don't send a horse to protect your IT infrastructure anyway, they clearly lack the dexterity for it.

 The second type of control is using a technical one like sandboxing your email client browser.
 The Implementation of both behavioural and technical controls to protect us against social threats ensures we're deploying defence in depth.
 This way we have multi-layered both forms of security controls to protect us.

 Here are 5 behavioural changes you can make to protect yourself from these threats.

 Do not respond to it.
 Be immediately suspicious.
 This includes your emails, SMS, telephone calls, messages, things popping up on your screen or messages in messaging apps.
 Some of the messages you receive can be very enticing and seem legitimate, but if you didn’t request it or weren’t expecting it, consider it suspicious.
 If you have subscribed to an email list, then you are expecting the emails so it is fine.
 However, if you suddenly get an email you never requested, then it should immediately be considered suspicious.

 Especially not if you've been sent it via a link or via a an attachment from an email you did not expect.
 All email attachments should be considered suspicious and should be put through some technical controls that we'll detail later, so don't run attachments and files that you don't 100% trust.